lirantal/npq/README.md

 npq install express
 ```

-`npq` will perform the following steps to sanity check the package is safe:
+`npq` will perform the following steps to sanity check the package is safe by employing syntactic herustics and querying a CVE database:

 * Consult snyk.io database of publically disclosed vulnerabilities to check if a vulnerability exists for this package and its version.
-* If no match is found, it continues with the following syntactic herustics:
 * Package age on npm
-	* Package download count, popularity
+* Package download count as a popularity metric
 * Package has a README file
-	* Package has pre/post install scripts
+* [TBD] Package has pre/post install scripts

-If npq is prompted to continue with the install it simply handover the actual package install job to the package manager (npm by default).
+If npq is prompted to continue with the install it simply handovers the actual package install job to the package manager (npm by default).

-*safely - there's no guaranteed safety, a malicious or vulnerable package could still exist that has no discloure published and passes npq's checks.
+safely* - there's no guaranteed safety, a malicious or vulnerable package could still exist that has no discloure published and passes npq's checks.

 ## Install